 I found these $5 tins at Walmart and filled them with red, white, and blue petunias a few weeks before the 4th of July.
 They lasted until October!
 It’s fun to find unique ways to plant flowers!
 I’m sure these were meant for ice buckets to keep your drinks on, but I think they made the perfect-looking porch pots!
 It’s great to think outside the box.
 Blog post on how we painted our back patio!

 How did you decide on what to plant in your garden?

 I get a ton of inspiration through Pinterest, or I’ll see a flower that catches my eye while walking around the garden center.
 My mom has helped a lot with choosing flowers as well.
 I knew right away that I wanted my front flower bed to be heavy with roses, which is why I have over twenty rose bushes in the front of my house, and I filled them in with a few of my favorite perennials.
 Sometimes, I’ll learn about a new variety if my nursery has them.
 I can always make room for a new plant.
 Every year, I line my garden bed with petunias.
 They are inexpensive, get so big and luscious, and constantly bloom!
 The downfall is that you have to deadhead morning and night to keep up, and you’ll have to replace them each year.
 However, I enjoy all of that.

 Garden Tools & Accessories I Use The Most

 Garden Tool Set – Pruning Sheers, Transplanter, Mini Shovel

 Thorn Proof Garden Gloves – I have purchased a few pairs of these!
-They are THEY BEST garden gloves to protect your arms, and they are thorn proof.
-Sometimes, I’ll throw them into the wash to clean them up, and they are brand new again.
+They are THE BEST garden gloves to protect your arms and are thorn-proof.
+Sometimes, I’ll throw them into the wash to clean them up, and they are brand new.